Summer Camp Help & FAQs.

 What is the food like at camp?

 Our chef and kitchen team serves three vegetarian meals a day.
 Each meal is served buffet style.
 After more than 60 years of camp we have learned how to prepare food that kids love to eat and nutritionally balanced.
-While the food quality at meal is excellent, we know that not every meal will please the taste of every camper.
+While the food quality at camp is excellent, we know that not every meal will please the taste of every camper.
 At each meal we provide options so that no camper leaves the meal hungry.
 If your camper has not enjoyed a vegetarian diet before, we think they will be surprised with how great the food is.
 Some of our favorite meals include macaroni and cheese, home-made pizza, pancakes with fresh berries and whipped cream, and our famous cinnamon rolls on Saturday morning!

 Will the camp be able to work with the dietary restrictions of my camper?